 A contingent fee arrangement makes it possible for anyone who has a legitimate case to hire a lawyer, without paying out of pocket first.
 More importantly, the contingent fee arrangement gives everyone access to the justice system.
 It assures people who have been wronged will have equal access to a lawyer, regardless of their current financial situation.

-Davis Law Group works on a contingency fee basis and has represented clients throughout Washington state since 1994.
+Davis Law Group, P.S., works on a contingency fee basis and has represented clients throughout Washington State since 1994.
 If you or a loved one has been injured in an accident and would like to learn more about your legal rights, you may call our office at 206-727-4000 or contact us via the form on this page to discuss your case with our legal team.